-The Company has a prudent gearing policy with the Company's Aggregate Group Debt capped at 40 per cent of the Gross Asset Value.
-The Aggregate Group Debt has never exceeded such percentage and the average Aggregate Group Debt from the IPO to 9 May 2019 is 20 per cent of the Gross Asset Value.
-As at the date of this Registration Document, the Aggregate Group Debt is 34 per cent of the Company's Gross Asset Value.
+The Company has a prudent gearing policy with the Company's Aggregate Group Debt capped at 40 per cent. of the Gross Asset Value.
+The Aggregate Group Debt has never exceeded this level and the average Aggregate Group Debt from IPO to June 2020 is 22.3 per cent. of the Gross Asset Value.
+As at the date of this Registration Document, the Aggregate Group Debt is 35 per cent. of the Company's Gross Asset Value.